johncarl81/transfuse/documentation.md

 ### Documentation

 #### Introduction
-The Android API has a common theme throughout its components; each component must be extended to implement the application's specific functionality.
+The Android API has a common theme throughout its components; each component must be implemented as an extension of a base component.
 Although this approach works, it has subtle side effects.
-If the component implements many separate features, the component classes quickly becomes a mismatch of behavior.
+If the component implements many separate features, the component class quickly becomes a mismatch of behavior.
 This results in hard-to-read and hard-to-test classes.
 Also, any third party library based on the component lifecycle or functionality provided by a Context must extend the given component class.
 Because of Java's single extension policy, this action makes these third party libraries that leverage Context components incompatable with each other.

 Additionally, each component must be registered individually in the AndroidManifest.xml file.
 It is easy to overlook the need to register a new component, only to remember after it is already deployed to a emulator or device.
 This duplication of registration and declaration violates the Do Not Repeat Yourself principle.

-Transfuse resolves these issues.
-The DI changes the model of Android components into POJOs, allowing users to develop components the way they want.
+Transfuse resolves these issues in a number of different ways.
+First, Transfuse changes the model of Android components into POJOs, allowing users to develop components the way they want.
 There is no need to keep extending Activity, Service, etc. in order to implement the corresponding component.
 Now, all that is necessary is to annotate the component classes to register them in the Android application.
 This registration action tells Transfuse to add the component to the Android Manifest, essentially eliminating manual editing and management of the Manifest.

 Transfuse also offers a compile time DI framework based on JSR-330.
 This is the same standard implemented by the leading DI frameworks Guice, Spring, Seam, etc. DI allows the elimination of boilerplate plumbing code in the application, and also encourages well-formed application architecture.
 However, Transfuse implements DI differently than the previously mentioned frameworks, in that it performs all analysis and code generation during compile time.
 This reduces the critical startup time of an application, especially any lag based on runtime startup of Transfuse.